Moving to Australia from New Zealand?

 • are for children who turn four years old by 1 May in the year before starting school

-• are mostly government owned and run
+• are mostly government-owned and run

-• operate close to, or on, school sites.
+• operate close to or on school sites.
 In newer areas, preschools are often run next to childcare centres

-• have no fees, but usually have a voluntary contribution levy
+• have no fees but usually have a voluntary contribution levy

 • more information: ACT Government – Preschool matters.